apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 ## Advanced Lane Finding

+In this project, the goal is to identify the lane boundaries in a video from a front-facing camera on a car.
-The goals / steps of this project are the following:
+The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.